Ann Martin (journalist)

 In the spring of 1994, Martin moved to KCBS-TV initially to co-anchor the 5 and 11 p.m. editions of what was then-called Channel 2 Action News alongside longtime San Diego anchor Michael Tuck; the reported $1.7-million-a-year deal, like her former KABC colleague Moyer's deal with KNBC two years earlier, was highly publicized by the local press.
 In later years, Martin would be reunited with her other former KABC co-workers: sports anchor Jim Hill was already at KCBS after his five-year stint at KABC; Dr. George Fischbeck joined in late 1994; Jerry Dunphy, who briefly returned to KCBS-TV in 1995; Harold Greene, who succeeded Moyer as Martin's co-anchor, would join in early 2001; Laura Diaz joined in 2002 and Johnny Mountain arrived in 2005.
-While at KCBS, Martin also co-hosted the CBS network special Beyond Belief - Amazing True Stories! with Pat O'Brien, and for a brief period also anchored the female-oriented newscast Women 2 Women alongside former KNBC newscaster Kelly Lange.
+While at KCBS, Martin also co-hosted the CBS network special Beyond Belief - Amazing True Stories! with Pat O'Brien in 1995.
+From 1999 to 2001, Martin also co-anchored the female-oriented newscast Women 2 Women alongside Catherine Anaya, Pamela Wright and former KNBC newscaster Kelly Lange.

 On April 1, 2008, she was informed that her contract would not be renewed.
 Media reports speculated that her contract expired on June 1, 2008.
 By this time, Martin and Greene were anchoring the 4 p.m. news on KCAL and the 6 p.m. news on KCBS.
 CBS, through a press spokesperson, stated that both had chosen to retire, but neither Martin, nor Greene made any official comment.